LamarLiburd/osticket-prereqs/README.md

 1.)
 First, go to [https://portal.azure.com/] (https://portal.azure.com/) to create a virtual machine.
 Set it up with Windows 10 Pro, version 22H2.
 Make sure the virtual machine has at least 2 vCPUs and 16 GB of memory.

 2.)
-Once your virtual machine is created, connect to it using the **public IP address** assigned to the VM.
-Use the **Remote Desktop Connection** app to establish the connection.
+Once your virtual machine is created, connect to it using the Public IP address assigned to the VM.
+Use the Remote Desktop Connection app to establish the connection.
 </p>
 <br />